Josh-Hiz/SGBCourses/content/cs515/Week 1 Basics/slides/34_which_are_floats.rst

 .. quizdown::

-    ## Which among the following would throw an error when executed on a Python shell?
+    ## Which of the following numerical values are Python *floating point numbers*?

     > Numbers without decimal points are never ```float```s in Python.